 Aircraft require a plethora of seals to contain pressurized fluids, exclude contaminants, retain lubricants and keep the body airtight.
 High-quality materials are essential to deliver these functions reliably.

-As the aerospace industry rapidly develops, it needs quality suppliers to support it.
+As the aerospace industry continues to rapidly develop, it will rely on quality suppliers to support it.
 A new aircraft usually takes about five years to develop, with a myriad of components to be designed and engineered along the way.

-Increasingly advanced solutions are necessary — under-girded by the most stringent quality regime of all industries.
+Increasingly advanced solutions are a necessity, and they’re under-girded by the most stringent quality regime of any industries.

-Top-quality parts maintain efficient and safe operation.
-Precision and accuracy are of the utmost importance, with machining tolerances getting tighter and tighter.
+It takes the highest quality parts to maintain efficient and safe operation.
+Precision and accuracy are critical, with machining tolerances getting tighter and tighter with each passing year.

-Eclipse has in-depth experience with the rigorous demands of the aerospace industry, and offers a range of reliable top-quality seals for aircraft and ground-based aviation systems.
+Eclipse Engineering has in-depth experience with the rigorous demands of the aerospace industry, and offers a range of reliable top-quality seals for aircraft and ground-based aviation systems.
 These include spring-energized aerospace seals, elastomer-energized PTFE seals, and high performance elastomeric seals and O-rings.

-The governing AS9100 quality standard has extensive requirements for product risk, documentation and product traceability, and it’s something we take very seriously.
-Thanks to these governing standards that we adhere to, if there is a sealing problem (something that is a very unlikely event), manufacturing can be traced back to the exact second of production, the machine and operator.
+The governing AS9100 quality standard specifies extensive requirements for product risk, documentation and product traceability, and it’s something we take very seriously.
+Thanks to these governing standards that we adhere to, if there is a sealing problem (something that is a very unlikely event), manufacturing can be traced back to the exact second of production, the machine, and the operator, assuring full accountability.